If you want to add plants to your collection without spending much, then there are Affordable Houseplants You Can Get So Cheap! Even Free!

 Botanical Name: Bromeliaceae

-If you are mesmerized by the beauty of ornamental flowers of this air-purifying houseplant at your friend’s place, then don’t hesitate to ask them for bromeliad pups or offsets.
-Just separate them from the mother plant and multiply them easily.
+If you are mesmerized by the beauty of ornamental flowers of this air-purifying houseplant at your friend’s place, then don’t hesitate to ask them for cute bromeliad pups.
+Just separate them from the mother plant carefully and multiply them in your home easily.

 Check out our article on growing bromeliads indoors here